Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 Concerns about inflation, the national debt, tariffs, potential trade wars and the long-term success of the current system are forcing many to look at alternative options.

-Countries with lower living costs, more stable economies, or different approaches to financial planning are becoming harder to ignore.
+Countries with lower living costs, more stable economies or different approaches to financial planning are becoming harder to ignore.

 Global Mobility and Freedom

-Freedom: It’s a word that carries a lot of weight in the US.
+Freedom is a word that carries a lot of weight in the US.

 However, for many Americans, freedom in 2025 is less about American ideals and more about practicalities.